EXPLAINER: How dangerous was Russia’s nuclear plant strike?

 Initially, firefighters were not able to get near the flames because they were being shot at, Tuz said.

+“All of the safety systems of the six reactors at the plant were not affected at all and there has been no release of radioactive material,” he said.

+“However, as you can imagine, the operator and the regulator have been telling us that the situation naturally continues to be extremely tense and challenging.”

-Even ahead of the attack, the director of the U.N. nuclear watchdog, Rafael Grossi, had warned that the IAEA was “gravely concerned” with Russian forces conducting military operations so close nearby.
+Earlier this week, Grossi already had warned that the IAEA was “gravely concerned” with Russian forces conducting military operations so close nearby.

-“It is of critical importance that the armed conflict and activities on the ground around Zaporizhzhia nuclear power plant and any other of Ukraine’s nuclear facilities in no way interrupts or endangers the facilities or the people working at and around them,” he said earlier this week.
+“It is of critical importance that the armed conflict and activities on the ground around Zaporizhzhia nuclear power plant and any other of Ukraine’s nuclear facilities in no way interrupts or endangers the facilities or the people working at and around them,” he said.

 WHAT COULD HAVE HAPPENED?